yplam/panther-agent/README.md

 *   Implement checkpointing for LangGraph state if needed for recovery.
 *   Handle `listen:detect` messages more actively if required.
 *   Refine conversation history management within the AgentState.

+## Using Azure Cognitive Services

+The server supports using Azure Cognitive Services as an alternative to OpenAI:

+1. **Azure Speech Service for ASR and TTS**:
+   - Requires an Azure Speech Service resource
+   - Configure with AZURE_SPEECH_KEY and AZURE_SPEECH_REGION
+   - Set ASR_SERVICE=azure and/or TTS_SERVICE=azure to enable

+2. **Azure OpenAI Service for LLM**:
+   - Requires an Azure OpenAI Service resource with a deployed model
+   - Configure with AZURE_OPENAI_KEY, AZURE_OPENAI_ENDPOINT, and AZURE_DEPLOYMENT_NAME
+   - Set LLM_SERVICE=azure to enable

+3. **Azure Text Analytics for Emotion Detection**:
+   - Optional, used with Azure LLM to determine emotion from responses
+   - Configure with AZURE_TEXT_ANALYTICS_KEY and AZURE_TEXT_ANALYTICS_ENDPOINT

+The services can be used independently - for example, you can use Azure Speech for ASR/TTS while still using OpenAI for the LLM component, or any other combination.